How Long It Takes to See SEO Results

 In order for a website's page to be shown on Google's SERPs, it has to be indexed by Google.
 The length of time for that to happen, well, it's anyone's guess, really.
 There are best practices to help Google find and crawl your site, like submitting a sitemap or doing the things that Google suggests to help Google understand your site.
 SEO professionals have wide-ranging answers, including days to months, a few hours to a year, a couple of days to never.

-I have not seen any common theme in the time it takes to get pages or whole sites indexed, so we don't even have a set timeframe to offer.
+I have not seen any common theme in the time it takes to index pages or whole sites, so we don't even have a set timeframe to offer.
 In most cases, we'll see some of a site indexed fairly quickly—as in, a few weeks—but some sites struggle with having multiple pages of their website indexed.
 Unfortunately, there's no way to tell why Google isn't indexing, unless it's duplicate content, an error, or if it has a redirect or a tag that tells Google not to index.
 There have even been reported issues on Google's end at times with indexing.
+The vagueness of these indexing issues may cause frustration but all you can do is continue to update your content with helpful and relevant content that follows Google's E-E-A-T guidelines.

 This is one of the biggest unknowns when it comes to seeing results from your SEO efforts, and is one key reason why the length of time it takes for results is so hard to pin down—until Google decides to index your site, it will not show up on organic search.